irmen/Pyro4/examples/distributed-mandelbrot/Readme.txt

 The 'client_asciizoom' program uses Pyro to offload the calculations to whatever mandelbrot server processes that are available.
-It discovers the available servers by using the metadata in the name sever.
+It discovers the available servers by using the metadata in the name server.
 To distribute the load evenly, it hands out the calculation of a single line in the frame to each server in a cyclic sequence.
 It uses Pyro batch calls to cluster these calls again to avoid having to do hundreds of remote calls per second, instead it